 When shipping and transporting the Focus3D by rail, sea, air, or in a road vehicle, make sure to use its original transport case and a suitable outer cardboard box for best protection against shock and vibration.

 The FARO PowerBlock batteries are Li-Ion batteries and are thus classified as "dangerous goods".
-When transporting or shipping the Power Block batteries, please ensure that you observe the applicable and international rules and regulations.
-For further information, please contact your local forwarder before transportation or shipping.
+When transporting or shipping the Power Block batteries, observe the applicable and international rules and regulations.
+For further information, contact your local forwarder before transportation or shipping.

 For Li-Ion batteries with less than 100 Wh energy content, an exemption is provided that allows you to carry such a battery without further paperwork.
 The maximum Li-Ion battery energy a single person may carry is 200 Wh.

-NOTE: The Focus3D must be turned off during transportation or shipping in a transport case.
-Please remove the battery from the Focus3D before shipping.
+Note: The Focus3D must be turned off during transportation or shipping in a transport case.
+Remove the battery from the Focus3D before shipping.